verygamer/reverland.github.com/_posts/2013-02-19-yet-another-photomosaic-generator.md

 Several weeks ago, I saw a poster of presidential campaign for Obama, in which Obama's portrait was made up of many voter's photos.
 It really attracted me, somedays later, I want to make one myself.

+The completed code host [here](http://github.com/reverland/scripts/blob/master/python/yapmg.py).
+It is much more functional than object-oriented...

 ## Search the Internet

 First of all, I searched the Google to find out how others achieve it, then I found many interesting implement and post on it.Along with them, there are pretty demos around.One of the demo of [Foto-Mosaik-Edda](http://www.fmedda.com/en/mosaic/chaos) striked me.It declaims as follows in their site: